 True, there is a chemical naturally occurring in hops called Xanthohumol which is reported to be anti-carcinogenic.
 But, you would need to drink 17 (yes seventeen!)
 12oz. glassfuls in one day to get an adequate amount.
 So, don't use that as an excuse for drinking yourself into oblivion!

-Wine has sufficient alcohol content to kill the yeast.
+Now, all alcohol is produced by yeast fermentation.
+Wine usually has sufficient alcohol content to kill the yeast.
 In fact, wine only reaches an alcohol volume of about 12% because that is where the yeast that is creating the alcohol is killed.

 Hard alcohol (vodka, whiskey, cognac, tequila...) is distilled.
 So the heat kills any yeast residue.